-The Twentieth Century Reanalysis version 2 (20CR Compo et al., 2011) from the National Oceanic and Atmospheric Administration (NOAA) is used here as the source for atmospheric predictors in the downscaling step.
+Version 2 of 20CR (Compo et al., 2011) from the National Oceanic and Atmospheric Admin istration (NOAA) is used here as the source for atmospheric predictors in the downscaling step.
 Outputs from this global atmospheric reanalysis are available at 2.0° spatial resolution and 6 hourly temporal resolution from the 1 January 1871 to present.
-This reanalysis is the first global reanalysis spanning the entire 20th century and only using the six-hourly sea level pressure (SLP) from the International Surface Pressure Databank (ISPD v2.2.4, Compo et al., 2010) for the assimilation step and the monthly sea surface temperature (SST) and sea-ice concentration fields from the Hadley Centre Global Sea Ice and Sea Surface Temperature (HadISST, Rayner et al., 2003) as boundary conditions.
-The feasibility of such a reanalvsis has been demonstrated by Compo et al. (2006) and this choice has been done to avoid non-climatic bias due to the assimilation of observations from different systems.
-Outputs are available as either the original 56-member ensemble derived from the Ensemble Kalman Filter assimilation process or as the single ensemble mean.
+This reanalysis is the first global reanalysis spanning the entire twentieth century and only using the sixhourly sea level pressure (SLP) from the International Surface Pressure Databank (ISPD v2.2.4, Compo et al., 2010) for the assimilation step and the monthly sea surface tempera-

+- ture (SST) and sea-ice concentration fields from the Hadley Centre Global Sea Ice and Sea Surface Temperature (HadISST, Rayner et al., 2003) as boundary conditions.
+The feasibility of such a reanalysis has been demonstrated by Compo et al. (2006) and this choice has been done to avoid non-climatic bias due to the assimilation of observations from different systems.
+Outputs are available as either the original 56-member ensemble derived from the - Ensemble Kalman Filter assimilation process or as the single ensemble mean.
 In this study, only the latter was used, as in all other downscaling applications to date.
 This will be further discussed in Sect.
 6.

-Predictor variables from 20CR used by the SANDHY statistical downscaling method are the temperature at 925 and 600 hPa, the geopotential height at 1000 and 500 hPa, the vertical velocity at 850 hPa, the the precipitable water content and the relative humidity at 850 hPa.
-The large-scale 2 m temperature (T2m) is also used as an additional predictor in the stepwise post-processing method described in Sect.
+6-hourly predictor variables from 20CR used by the SANDHY statistical downscaling method are the temperature at 925 and 600 hPa, the geopotential height at 1000 and 500 hPa, the vertical velocity at 850 hPa, the precipitable water content and the relative humidity at 850 hPa.
+The large-scale two-metre temperature (T2m) is also used as an additional predictor in the stepwise post-processing method described in Sect.
 3.3.